 Things to Know Before Buying Tree Loppers

 Tree loppers are immensely useful tools, suitable for many different tasks.
-They’ll help keep your garden looking neat and are great for trimming hedges, pruning trees, and cutting back shrubs.
+They’ll help keep your garden looking neat by trimming hedges, pruning trees, and cutting back shrubs.

 Loppers offer the perfect midpoint between pruning shears and pruning saws.
-In fact, given that some loppers can cut branches with a diameter of up to 5 cm, they may well be the only tool you end up needing!
+In fact, given that some loppers can cut branches of up to 5 cm in diameter, you may end up using them more than other tools.

 Finding the best tree loppers to use in your garden will depend on what you plan to use them for.
 To help you in your search, here’s everything you need to know about these useful tools:

 A logical place to kick this article off – what are the benefits of using tree loppers and why buy them in the first place?
 Their uses stretch far and wide, but a couple of common reasons for needing to use tree loppers in the garden are:

 - To stop trees from blocking out sunlight.
-They may be blocking light from you in your garden, and making things feel a bit dark, or they may be stealing sunlight away from other plants.
+Tall, thick trees/hedges may be blocking light reaching your garden, making things feel a bit dark.
+If this is the case, other plants may not be getting enough light either.
 Lopping and pruning is necessary to make sure trees don’t overpower nearby plants and flowerbeds!

 - To stop plants from interfering with each other.
 Again, if trees, plants or shrubs are positioned close together, you may find that their branches start to intertwine.
-This isn’t great for the aesthetics of the garden or the health of the plants – stop plants from meddling with each other by lopping back some branches!
+This isn’t great for the aesthetics of the garden or the health of the plants – lopping back some branches can stop plants from meddling with each other.

 - To keep peace with the neighbours.
 No matter how good your relationship with your neighbour, trees that start to encroach on their property are going to cause tension.
 Pruning and lopping will keep branches on your side of the fence and avoid any fraying nerves.

 - For health and safety purposes.
-Pruning can help protect the health of the tree just as much for the health of the tree as for anyone in the near vicinity.
+Pruning can help protect the health of the tree just as much as the health of anyone in the near vicinity.
 Damaged branches should be lopped off to avoid them breaking and causing damage to property, other plants, or people.
 Diseased branches need to be removed to try to stop the problem from spreading through the tree.

 There is a fair amount of confusion, and crossover, in the branch-cutting world when it comes to the difference between loppers and pruners.
 Being sure of each tool’s purpose can help when it comes to choosing which one to use for the job.

 “Pruners” generally refers to a small one-handed tool which is used for cutting shrubs and flower bushes (like rose bushes).
-Thanks to their compact size and proximity to the plant, these pruners are great for ground-level jobs and for accurately cutting exactly where you intend to.
+Thanks to their compact size and proximity to the plant, these pruners are great for ground-level jobs and for accurately cutting small plants.

-Pole pruners work with a mechanism like a litter picker and consist of one long pole.
-They’re used for cutting higher branches and only require one hand to activate the cutting mechanism.
-Another hand is needed to stabilise the pole.
+There are also ‘pole pruners’ which have a mechanism like a litter picker.
+They consist of one long pole.
+These are used for cutting higher branches and only require one hand to activate the cutting mechanism.
+The other hand stabilises the pole.
 They’re great tools, which will stop you from having to get the ladder out, but they’re better suited to light work – they don’t have the same strength as tree loppers.

-So, what distinguishing features do tree loppers have?
+So, what about tree loppers?
+What distinguishing features do they have?

-There are two different types of cutting systems that loppers may have.
+There are two different types of cutting systems that loppers and pruners may have.

 Loppers with an ‘anvil’ cutting system have one cutting blade and one anvil blade.
 The cutting blade moves, whilst the anvil blade stays still.
 It works similarly to a knife cutting on a chopping board – the branch finds itself trapped under the cutting blade (the knife) and is sliced against the anvil (the chopping board).

-If the loppers make use of a ‘bypass’ cutting system, the two blades will glide past each other, much as scissors do.
+If the loppers make use of a ‘bypass’ cutting system, the two blades will glide past each other, like scissors.
 Both of the blades move, and the branch is cut when the two blades cross.

 So, which cutting system makes for the best tree lopper?